scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** death

 You cause a large or smaller corpse to explode, launching sharp bone shards at nearby creatures.
 Medium and smaller creatures explode hitting all adjacent creatures, while large creatures explode hitting all creature within 2 tiles.
 Make a spellcasting roll against the creatures Stamina save.
-On success they gain Poison 1 for 10 minutes and take a wound in death damage, adding an wound die on a critical.
-A creature caught in multiple blasts takes an extra wound per blast.
+On success they gain Poison 1 for 10 minutes and take 1/0 in death damage, adding 0/1 on a critical.
+A creature caught in multiple blasts takes an extra 1/0 in death damage per blast.

 You may target an additional corpse for each level cast above 2nd.